-The fonts used on this site are from the family Alegreya ht by Huerta Tipográfica.
-They look great, they load quickly, and they are licensed under the SIL Open Font Licence.
-Before that, I used Linux Libertine and Biolinum.
+I previously used special fonts on this site, from the family Alegreya ht by Huerta Tipográfica and before that Linux Libertine and Biolinum.
+I found I preferred the site to load quickly and for the user to have the choice of font, so now I keep things more plain and simple.
 The stylesheet used for layout is by me and is inspired by that used in Spivak's maths textbook Calculus.

 In opposition to the continuing wave of destruction of the open web, I offer content syndication here.
 Some pages, especially those based on lists of updates, have RSS 1.0 feeds.
 Why RSS 1.0?
 I am a big fan of the Semantic Web, which RSS 1.0 forms part of, and RSS 1.0 was the last open and agreed standard for site syndication.
 RIP Aaron Swartz.
 You can tell a page with content syndiction because the symbol appears in the top-right header of the page.
 This symbol acts as a link to the feed itself — clicking it will display the source of the feed, allow the user to subscribe to the feed, etc. The feed URL is also embedded in the metadata for the page in the usual way.